lapwat/papeer/README.md

 This option defaults to 0, `papeer` will grab only the main page.

-If you specify a value greater than 0, `papeer` will grab only the pages as deep as the value you specify.
+If you specify a value greater than 0, `papeer` will grab pages as deep as the value you specify.

-> Using `include` option will include all intermediary levels.
+> Using `include` option will include all intermediary levels into the book.

 ### `selector` option